ganrad/aks-aspnet-sqldb-rest/README.md

     $ kubectl get hpa claims-api-hpa -n development
     #
     # There is another way to check CPU and Memory consumption for a pod (see below). 'm' stands for 'millicore'.
-    # In the command output below, the memory consumption is 1m meaning .001 % of 1 vCPU (~ 1000 millicores) which
+    # In the command output below, the memory consumption is 1m meaning .001 % of 1 vCPU (1 vCPU ~ 1000 millicores)
-    # is 1% vCPU utilization!
+    # which is 1% vCPU utilization!
     $ kubectl top pods -n development
     NAME                                     CPU(cores)   MEMORY(bytes)
     claims-api-deploy-blue-c8755bbcc-zms9p   1m           132Mi